ScyllaDB University LIVE, FREE Virtual Training Event | March 21

 Caution

-You're viewing documentation for an unstable version of ScyllaDB Enterprise.
+You're viewing documentation for a previous version.
 Switch to the latest stable version.

 The data file contains a part of the actual data stored in the database.
 Basically, it is one long list of rows, where each row lists its key and its columns.